+SOUTHAMPTON

+TV, FILM, MEDIA PRODUCTION AND TECHNOLOGY

+Canon

+There's growing demand for specialist skills in TV, film, media production and technology.
+It's an exciting environment with robust career opportunities.
+Director?
+Sound engineer?
+Broadcast engineer?
+Producer?
+Camera operator?
+Cinematographer?
+Or are you looking for a career in postproduction, screenwriting or art direction?
+Our graduates get jobs like these because they have the right skills, experience and qualifications.
+Our TV production courses are ScreenSkills accreditation, meaning we offer real, meaningful work opportunities and experience.
+Through Solent Productions and Solent Creatives, you get the chance to work with clients on live briefs and projects.
+You could be filming sporting events, livestreaming at festivals or designing magazines.
+You'll also have the opportunity to use our outdoor HD broadcast vehicle, HD performance studio and motion capture TV, FILM, MEDIA PRODUCTION AND TECHNOLOGY

-Southampton is a dockland city with a rich cultural heritage.
-We have a thriving arts scene, a range of cinemas and theatres, film and music festivals.
+OUR GREAT CITY Southampton is a dockland city with a rich cultural heritage.
+We have a thriving arts scene, a range of cinemas and theatres, and film and music festivals.
 We enjoy Premier League football, international cricket and world-class sailing.

-The city has just opened the state-of-the-art cinema, Showcase, while Harbour Lights enjoys a well-deserved reputation for independent films.
+The city is also home to the state-ofthe-art Showcase cinema, while Harbour Lights enjoys a well-deserved reputation for independent films.
 During the summer, Southampton hosts an outdoor cinema season.
-It's the home of Film Expo South and Studio Solent, here at the University, the largest HD TV studio on the south coast.
+It's the home of Southampton Film Week and Studio Solent, and here at the University, we have the largest HD TV studio on the south coast.
 We're established partners of Southampton's City Eye film week which holds screenings, masterclasses and competitions across various venues.
-Southampton has just invested in a new cultural quarter.
+Southampton has recently invested in a new Cultural Quarter.
 Within the facilities for theatre, art and music is Studio 144, which offers great postgraduate work opportunities.

-Media companies thrive in the region.
+FIVE CITY-CENTRE PARKS 31 Media companies thrive in the region.
 We have established relationships with the BBC, Arqiva and Ericsson.
-We get really good industry speakers and there are great career opportunities for our graduates.
+Thanks to these links, we are able to offer an excellent industry speaker programme, and great career opportunities for our graduates.
 Our students enjoy opportunities to work on short and feature films for various clients, as well as writing and publishing for the film industry magazine, Diegesis.